hacspec/hax/README.md

 Quicklinks:
  - [🔨 Rejected rust we want to support](https://github.com/hacspec/hax/issues?q=is%3Aissue+is%3Aopen+label%3Aunsupported-rust+-label%3Awontfix%2Cwontfix-v1);
  - [💭 Rejected rust we don't plan to support in v1](https://github.com/hacspec/hax/issues?q=is%3Aissue+is%3Aopen+label%3Aunsupported-rust+label%3Awontfix%2Cwontfix-v1).

-## Examples

-There's a set of examples that show what hax can do for you.
-Please check out the [examples directory](examples/).

 ## Hacking on Hax
 ### Edit the sources (Nix)